FlambeStinger/containerlab_project/Week1/Progress.md

 ## 1st Error
 <img width="956" height="113" alt="image" src="https://github.com/user-attachments/assets/0701e7c8-9190-47e8-a425-db99f2b36654" />

-It turns out that you can have multiple instances of a container network from the same topology file.
+It turned out that you can have multiple instances of a container network from the same topology file.
 I didn't realize this until I thought about veryifing the status of my network with `sudo containerlab inspect -a` :

 <img width="908" height="248" alt="image" src="https://github.com/user-attachments/assets/1ccf8e9e-b007-40cf-b4f7-c28dc47d3014" />